- See a full list of publications

 Sara completed both a BA and MA in Anthropology at the University of Victoria (Canada), specialising in prehistoric archaeology and visual anthropology.
 Following these degrees, she moved to the UK to pursue a PhD in Archaeology, graduating from the University of Southampton in 2011.
 Concurrent with her PhD, she held a British Academy research fellowship at the Society of Antiquaries of London, a managerial post on the English Heritage-funded Visualisation in Archaeology project, and a fellowship in digital humanities at Southampton.

-Sara’s research centres primarily on the relationship between imagery, media and knowledge-making in archaeology, particularly the capacity for different forms of presentation to create, elaborate and disrupt the discipline.
+Sara’s research centres primarily on the relationship between media and knowledge-making in archaeology, particularly the capacity for different forms of presentation to create, elaborate and disrupt the discipline.
 Her PhD focused on the entanglement of images in the foundation of one of the earliest departments of archaeology in the UK: London’s Institute of Archaeology.
-More broadly, her interests can be grouped into four themes, all supported by active cross-institutional partnerships:
+More broadly, her interests can be grouped into five themes, all supported by active cross-institutional partnerships.

-Archaeological Heritage, Politics and Museum Studies: Sara is among a small team of scholars working with the director of the Çatalhöyük Research Project to manage the visualisation of the Neolithic site of Çatalhöyük.
-Since 2009 she has been collaborating with the local community and the larger project team on the critically-engaged redesign of the site’s Visitor’s Centre; the ethnographically-informed production of new signage, informational material and related display items; redevelopment of Çatalhöyük’s online presence; the application of new digital visual technologies to the rethinking of the intellectual record of the site; and the longer-term heritage management of Çatalhöyük.
-She is also currently collaborating with Marius Kwint (Portsmouth University) and the Wellcome Trust in the curation of a major exhibition on the history of collecting human brains for the Wellcome Collection’s Spring 2012 exhibition programme in London.
-As well, in collaboration with an international team, she and her colleagues at York are contributing to the multi-year Urban Cultural Heritage and Creative Practice collaborative, aimed at exploring the possibilities and dissonances of experimenting with artistic production in urban heritage spaces.
+Archaeological Interpretation, Politics and Museum Studies: Sara is the director of the Çatalhöyük Research Project's Visualisation Team, managing the public presentation and interpretation of the Neolithic site of Çatalhöyük.
+Alongisde a mixed group of Turkish and Anglo-American students and researchers, she has been collaborating with the local community and the larger project team on the critically-engaged redesign of the site’s Visitor’s Centre; the ethnographically-informed production of new signage, informational material and related display items; redevelopment of Çatalhöyük’s online presence; the application of new digital visual technologies to the rethinking of the intellectual record of the site; and the longer-term heritage management of Çatalhöyük.
+She previously worked with Marius Kwint (Portsmouth University) and the Wellcome Trust in the curation of a major exhibition on the history of collecting human brains for the Wellcome Collection’s Spring 2012 exhibition programme in London: Brains - The Mind as Matter.
+In collaboration with an international team, she and her colleagues at York have contributed to the multi-year Urban Cultural Heritage and Creative Practice collaborative, aimed at exploring the possibilities and dissonances of experimenting with artistic production in urban heritage spaces.

-Archaeological & Anthropological Theory and History: With Matthew Johnson (Northwestern University), Sara is cataloguing and assessing the archive of the archaeological illustrator and artist Alan Sorrell, presently on loan to the Society of Antiquaries of London.
+Archaeological & Anthropological Theory and History: With Matthew Johnson (Northwestern University), Sara catalogued and assessed the archive of the archaeological illustrator and artist Alan Sorrell, previously on loan to the Society of Antiquaries of London.
 Sorrell’s unparalleled, heavily-annotated archive speaks not only to his relationship to neo-Romantic art and British identity in the mid-20th century, but also to the professionalisation of archaeological illustration in Britain, and the intimate involvement of the visual expert in the process and standardisation of disciplinary knowledge creation.
-Separately, Sara is collaborating with Richard Wingate (King’s College London) on an analysis of the cultural value and pedagogical role of material culture (human brain matter) in neuroanatomy teaching classrooms.
+Separately, Sara collaborated with Richard Wingate (King’s College London) on an analysis of the cultural value and pedagogical role of material culture (human brain matter) in neuroanatomy teaching classrooms.